horaceyoung/SeniorDETechAssessment-23/Section 1/README.md

     context["ti"].xcom_push(key="unsuccessful_apps", value=unsuccessful_apps)
 ```

-In this step, we validate applications based on three criteria:
+In this step, applications are validated based on three criteria:
 1. mobile number must be an 8-digit number
 2. date of birth must be non-null and the applicant must be above 18 years old
 3. email must have a valid address and end with either .com or .net

-Then we split the data into successful applications and uncessful applications.
+Then the data is split into successful applications and uncessful applications.

 ## Transform